 A Buyer's Guide

 Buying a business or commercial property can be a daunting feat for any experienced or first-time buyer.
-Our highly experienced team is always on hand to guide and advise buyers with the process of finding and buying their own business.
-Below we have provided a brief guide as to how to acquire your dream licensed business.
+Our highly experienced team is always on hand to guide and advise purchasers as they embark upon the process of finding and buying their own business.
+Below, we have provided a brief guide which outlines how you might acquire a licensed business.

 Find the right business for you

-Modern technology makes accessing businesses and properties for sale available to anyone, anytime, anywhere.
-But the sheer number and vast array of opportunities can be a bewildering choice.
-So which ones is right for you?
+Modern technology means that anyone can access businesses and properties for sale…any time, any place, anywhere.
+However, the sheer number of opportunities can be bewildering.
+So, which one is right for you?

 Freehold

-With a freehold purchase, you can enjoy the freedom of operating your business on your own terms and in your own style, with the surety that you have equity to fall back on in terms of bricks and mortar.
-The ability to negotiate discounts on stock and manage outgoing costs can mean that any increase in turnover increases profitability and, in turn, the value of your asset.
+With a freehold purchase, you can enjoy the freedom of operating your business on your own terms and in your own style, with the added bonus of having equity to fall back on (in terms of bricks and mortar).
+The ability to negotiate discounts on stock and manage outgoing costs can mean that any increase in turnover increases profitability and, in turn, increases the value of your asset.

 Tied & Partial Tie Leasehold

-Leasehold businesses are often acquired on an assignment of an existing lease where a purchaser acquires the remaining period of the lease from an existing lessee.
-Under the Landlord & Tenant Act 1954, the lease will normally be automatically renewable which should provide the lessee with considerable security of tenure, providing that the Landlord does not want the property back for their own use or occupation, development, or the lessee defaults on the lease terms.
+Leasehold businesses are often acquired on an assignment of an existing lease, when a purchaser acquires the remaining period of the lease from an existing lessee.
+Under the Landlord & Tenant Act 1954, the lease will normally be automatically renewable which should provide the lessee with considerable security of tenure, providing the landlord does not want the property back for their own use or occupation, development, or because the lessee defaults on the lease terms.

 Free-of-Tie Leasehold

-A free-of-tie lease will come with similar if not identical terms to a tied lease, but with the caveat that you can purchase stock from wherever you desire.
+A free-of-tie lease will come with similar, if not identical, terms to a tied lease, but with the caveat that you can purchase stock from wherever you desire.
 The ability to negotiate trade discounts will inevitably make the business more profitable, so expect to see a stronger demand and potentially higher premiums for such leases.
-As free-of-tie leases are more desirable, a purchaser will need to make sure they are ready to proceed with a purchase quickly, as they often get snapped up quickly.
+As free-of-tie leases are more desirable, a purchaser will need to make sure they are ready to proceed with a purchase quickly; these leases often get snapped up.

 Do your research

 Prior to viewing a business for sale, it is imperative to do your homework.
-All of the headline information you will need will be noted on Sidney Phillips's sales particulars available online or to download, but it will be worth considering the below in addition:
+All of the headline information you will need will be noted on Sidney Phillips's sales particulars (available online or to download) but, in addition, it is worth considering the information provided below:

 - Does the location suit you?
-Is it close enough to your required amenities such as schools, nurseries, rail connections etc?
+Is the business close enough to your required amenities such as schools, nurseries, rail connections etc?

 - What is the local economy like?
 Are there plenty of high disposable income families in the area?
 Do the demographics provide you with sufficient opportunities to draw in custom?
 Are new houses being built in the area?

-- What is the extent of competition?
-Think outside of the box, as many businesses have diversified in many years with, for example, a greater number of public houses offering rooms to let, not just hotels and guest houses.
+- What is the nature of the competition?
+Think outside the box, as many businesses have diversified in recent years with.
+For example, a greater number of public houses now offer rooms to let and compete with hotels and guest houses.

 - What are the Unique Selling Points of the business?
-Can you maintain or expand on these USPs to add value to your asset?
+Can you maintain or expand on these USP to add value to your asset?

 - Does the asking price fall within your budget?